Fripe070/blahaj.group/README.md

 ## Guidelines and requirements

+- **Acceptance Criteria:**
+  To be accepted into the group site, your website should:
+    - Be publicly accessible and (at least largely) functional.
+    - Be your own creation or a project you significantly contribute to.
+    - Pass the vibe check (i.e., be appropriate, relevant and respectful).

 - **Navigation:**
-  Cards **must** include an accessible way to navigate to the site they represent.
+  Cards **must** include an accessible way to navigate to the website they represent.
   This can be through a link, button, or another interactive element.

 - **File Structure:**
   Keep all files related to your card within your own directory.
   Changes outside your directory will undergo more rigorous review before merging.

 - **Libraries:**